 Between August and December of 2020, researchers conducted interviews with 16 leaders from 11 practices in Minnesota that had top quartile performance measures for diabetes outcomes prior to the pandemic.
 Most of the challenges experienced by practice staff were mitigated by technical, informational and operational help from the larger organizations of which they were a part.
 According to the findings, these high performing practices:

-• Reorganized their interactions with patients during in-person visits while staff limited with to make sure they received the care they needed to successfully manage their diabetes.
+- Reorganized their interactions with patients during in-person visits while staff limited physical contact with patients to make sure they received the care they needed to successfully manage their diabetes.

 Milton Eder et al, Quality and team care response to the pandemic stresses in high performing primary care practices: A qualitative study, PLOS ONE (2022).
 DOI: 10.1371/journal.pone.0278410